Partnering Now with Schools to Add Computer Science Offerings in 2019 - 2020:

 Full Scholarships for Teacher PD in Summer & Implementation Year

 Schools know the importance of bringing 21st Century computational thinking and digital equity to their students, especially in districts with underrepresented minority and low-income families.
 Yet some teachers may lack tech experience or content knowledge in computer science (CS).
 USC VAST has partnered with Code.org to expand access to computer science in Southern California* by offering schools the training teachers need to introduce a CS course in middle and high schools in Fall 2019.
-Elementary school teachers can start right after completing the Fundamentals training in just one Saturday.
+Elementary school teachers can start right after completing the Fundamentals training in just one Saturday, find free trainings here.
 Even teachers with no computer experience have success with Code.org's standards-aligned curriculum.
-Full scholarships available for Summer 2019 training and implementation-year support.
+Full scholarships available now for Summer 2019 middle school and high school trainings plus implementation-year support.

 Whether teachers are new to computer science (CS) or have experience teaching other CS courses, this program promotes growth by providing space for teachers to become comfortable with curricular materials, CS content, and pedagogy.
 Learn more about Code.org's Professional Learning training here.

 *LAUSD teachers can access this training through LAUSD.
 Consequently, USC will be working with other SoCal school districts.

 Why Schools Need More Quality Computer Science Education?

 - Every student in every school should have the opportunity to learn computer science.